cs-cortes/data-analysis-portfolio/projects/README.md

 The analysis identified the highest-revenue product in each category.

-This analysis demonstrated how window functions can be used to perform rankings while maintaining the category-level context.
+This analysis demonstrated how window functions can be used to perform rankings while maintaining category-level context.

 ## Key Findings

-* The dataset contains 15,000 orders generating approximately $42.5 million in total revenue.
-* The average order value is approximately $2,833.05.
 * The three highest-spending customers each placed only two orders, showing that order frequency alone does not explain total customer spending.
 * Most customers belong to the Low or Medium spending segments, representing 81.05% of the customer base.
 * Water Bottle generated the highest revenue among the analyzed products, despite not having the highest unit sales.